clfer/chrome-tab-modifier/README.md

 * Unique tab *- TODO*
 * Mute tab *- OK*

-Quick rename can be done by right-clicking anywhere in the page and click on "Rename Tab".  *- TODO*
+Quick rename can be done by right-clicking anywhere in the page and click on "Rename Tab".  *- OK*

 ## Why?